Energy Analysis Team

 2016 – 2017 Academic Year Student Projects

 Energy Efficiency Audit for Mt.
 San Antonio Gardens

-The Energy Analysis team is continuing its partnership with Mt.
+The Energy Analysis team is continued its partnership with Mt.
 San Antonio Gardens, a 31-acre, 500-residence retirement home in Claremont and Pomona.
-This year, the team will be assessing the upfront cost, energy savings, and ROI of insulating the residential units using various insulating materials.
-The team will also be measuring light levels in large common areas to optimize artificial lighting usage, collecting data on usage of commercial ice machines around the campus, and researching different types of efficient hot water heaters for residential units.
+This year, they assessed the upfront cost, energy savings, and ROI of insulating the residential units using various insulating materials.
+The team also measured light levels in large common areas to optimize artificial lighting usage, collected data on usage of commercial ice machines around the campus, and researched different types of efficient hot water heaters for residential units.

 The Desert Renewable Energy Conservation Plan and Endangered Species

 The Desert Renewable Energy Conservation Plan is a proposal for a utility-scale solar project in the Mojave Desert.
-Using ArcGIS mapping, the team will be visually displaying critical habitats of five endangered species that live in the Mojave Desert, overlaid with plans for area of the solar facility to see how it will affect the Mojave’s endangered species.
-The team will compose a report summarizing their findings on compliance with the Endangered Species Act.
-The team will also be engaging in conversations with the Center for Biological Diversity, the Nature Conservancy, and the Amargosa Conservancy for expert opinions to include in the report.
+Using ArcGIS mapping, the team visually displayed critical habitats of five endangered species that live in the Mojave Desert, overlaid with plans for area of the solar facility to see how it will affect the Mojave’s endangered species.
+The team composed a report summarizing their findings on compliance with the Endangered Species Act.
+The team also engaged in conversations with the Center for Biological Diversity, the Nature Conservancy, and the Amargosa Conservancy for expert opinions to include in the report.

 2015 – 2016 Academic Year Student Projects